-That attention grabbing question, or phrase, is part of the title of an important paper by Bolukbasi et al. What they are alluding to is that natural languages have associations in them which reveal assumptions about gender stereotypes.
+That attention grabbing question, or phrase, is part of the title of an important paper by Tolga Bolukbasi and fellow authors.
+What they are alluding to is that natural languages have associations in them which reveal assumptions about gender stereotypes.
 Sometimes these assumptions are innocent, harmless, and possibly even useful, such as the association between being a Queen and being female.
 Often, though, associations between words can be suspect and perhaps even revealing of undesirable underlying biases, such as that between 'receptionist' and 'female'.
 A problem in the context of ML is that if ML uses natural language as data, and it often does, the resulting ML programs might entrench or even amplify the biases.
-While this Bolukbasi paper focusses on gender stereotypes.
+While this Bolukbasi paper focusses on gender stereotypes, it also would have application with racial or religious or other stereotypes.
 (See also (Caliskan, Bryson, and Narayanan 2017).)